thanujasai12/SPOTIFY-CLONE/README.md

 You can do this by double-clicking the index.html file or by opening it from your preferred code editor with a live preview feature.

-Assets
-The assets folder contains images used in the website.
+The file contains images used in the website.
 Ensure that you have the following images in the assets folder for the website to display correctly:

 banner.jpg: Banner image for the hero section. logo.png: Spotify logo used in the navigation bar.